-Taxpayers must file Maine amended returns for any change or correction by the Internal Revenue Service to federal taxable income within 180 days after final determination of such change or correction.
-Attach a copy of the Internal Revenue Agent's report with all supporting schedules to your Maine amended return, Form 1120X-ME.
+Revenue Service to federal taxable income.
+Attach a copy of the Internal Revenue Agent's report with all supporting schedules to amended Form 1120ME and complete Schedule X.

-Taxpayers filing amended federal income tax returns must, within 180 days, file amended Maine income tax returns with copies of federal Form 1120X.
-When filing returns that reflect federal net operating losses, a copy of federal Form 1139 must be attached.
+A taxpayer filing an amended federal income tax return must, within 180 days, file an amended Maine income tax return with a copy of federal Form 1120X.
+When filing a return that reflects a federal net operating loss, a copy of federal Form 1139 must be attached.